Infinite ergodic theory meets Boltzmann statistics: Preliminaries

 \subsection{Limitations of the standard treatment of the non-normalizability of the partition function, and the alternative}

 The standard response to the ``problem" of the divergence of the Boltzmann factor, for any type of potential, is to introduce a finite size to the system, $L$, and since then the limits of the integral in Eq. \eqref{eq02} will stretch only up to this limit, it is guaranteed to have a finite value.
-In this case the system will approach equilibrium in the long-time limit, for any type of potential.
-On the bottom-left panel of Fig. \ref{Fig2}, we see an example of a system enclosed between two walls, with a potential that, without the walls (namely, if the system had stretched from \eq{-\infty} to \eq{\infty}), would have been weakly-binding.
+In this case, the system will {always} approach equilibrium in the long-time limit.
+On the bottom-left panel of Fig. \ref{Fig2}, we see an example of a system enclosed between two walls, with a potential that, without the walls (namely, if the system had stretched from \eq{-\infty} to \eq{\infty}), would have been weakly binding.
 On the top-left panel of the figure, we see the corresponding Boltzmann distribution of the particles.
-But in this work we do not wish to impose this constraint.
-One reason is that in any experiment involving e.g., optical traps, we can never use them to truly impose hard walls, and if the time of the experiment is longer than the escape time from the bulk of the trap, this will have an effect.
-In contrast, even within truly hard walls, we may always consider the case where the system size is large enough so that the particles do not detect them throughout the period of the measurement, but still they sample the region where \eq{V(x)\approx0}.
-Simply said, in this case the time of the experiment is actually not long enough for the system to ``feel" the walls (so it is effectively an open system).
-This, in principle, is a common situation in the physics of single molecule dynamics.
+But in this work, we do not wish to impose this constraint. {One reason is simply that many experimental settings do not have truly hard walls or confining potentials e.g., when using optical traps (see for example, \cite{grier2006holographic,DrobczynskiOpticalTweezers}).
+The second reason is that even when the systems is confined by its boundaries, very often particle tracking experiments are not long enough for the particles to encounter them.}